Who Cannot Become Committee Member of Housing Society

 Housing society committees usually consist of positions such as President (Chairman), Vice President, Treasurer, Secretary, etc. These members are elected democratically to ensure responsible leadership.
 However, certain limitations exist to maintain fairness and effective management.

-Disqualification of Managing Committee Member
+Disqualification of Housing Society Committee Members

 • Unstable Financial Standing: Members with financial instability may struggle to pay pending dues, affecting their eligibility.
 Reliable financial standing is essential for committee roles.